redwoodjs/redwoodjs-com-archive/docs/testing.md

 ## Testing Services

 Until now we've only tested things on the web-side of our app.
-When we test the api-side that means testing our services.
+When we test the api-side that means testing our Services.

-In some ways testing a service feels more "concrete" than testing components—services deal with hard data coming out of a database or third party API, while components deal with messy things like language, layout and even design elements.
+In some ways testing a Service feels more "concrete" than testing components—Services deal with hard data coming out of a database or third party API, while components deal with messy things like language, layout, and even design elements.

-Services will usually contain most of your business logic which is important to verify for correctness—crediting or debiting the wrong account number on the services side could put a swift end to your business!
+Services will usually contain most of your business logic which is important to verify for correctness—crediting or debiting the wrong account number on the Services side could put a swift end to your business!

 ### The Test Database

-To simplify service testing, Redwood creates a test database that it will execute queries against rather than mess with your development database.
+To simplify Service testing, rather than mess with your development database, Redwood creates a test database that it executes queries against.
 By default this database will be located at the location defined by a `TEST_DATABASE_URL` environment variable and will fall back to `.redwood/test.db` if that var does not exist.

 If you're using Postgres or MySQL locally you'll want to set that env var to your connection string for a test database in those services.

 > Does anyone else find it confusing that the software itself is called a "database", but the container that actually holds your data is also called a "database," and you can have multiple databases (containers) within one instance of a database (software)?

-When you start your test suite you may have noticed some output from Prisma talking about migrating the database.
+When you start your test suite you may notice some output from Prisma talking about migrating the database.
 Redwood will automatically run `yarn rw prisma migrate dev` against your test database to make sure it's up-to-date.

 ### Writing Service Tests

-A service test can be just as simple as a component test:
+A Service test can be just as simple as a component test:

 ```javascript
 // api/src/services/users/users.js